Evan450/SCP-SuperComputer-Project-/Manual.md

 Rate Limiting:
 Limits the number of allowed connections from a single IP within a given window to help prevent abuse.

+Port Binding:
+Use --bind-ip to bind to a dedicated interface.

 6. Configuration & Logging